thienmint/idb/PITCHME.md

 - Used Trello effectively
 - Quickly set up the database and platform
 - Automated builds and deployment
-- Separated branches and had good naming patterns
+- Separated branches and maintained good naming patterns
 - Created a copy of production for dev testing

 +++